 Did you have any role models when you grew up?
 To be honest, I don’t think I really had any.
-I know my dream job was to become a pilot, since I have always loved to fly.
+I know my dream job was to become a pilot since I have always loved to fly.
 But, I ended up as an engineer and that turned up well for me.
 There are so many fascinating things to work with, I get to know about technical stuff a long time before they hit the market.
 It is awesome.

 We will all face problems and challenges in our lives.
-We as parents should encourage our kids to find all the strengths that we have – determination, persistence, resilience, courage and a positive mental attitude.
-Kids who believe science is for other people, and not for them, need more than engaging science activities to change their minds.
+We as parents should encourage our kids to find all the strengths that we have – determination, persistence, resilience, courage, and a positive mental attitude.
+Kids who believe science is for other people, and not for them, need more than engaging in science activities to change their minds.
 And their futures.

 I am convinced that it takes an adult scientific role model, who knows and cares about them, to foster their enthusiasm for science learning and their belief that they can learn more.

-I think that a good role model helps to multiply the impact of your kids mindset in learning and the belief that science is for something for them.
+I think that a good role model helps to multiply the impact of your kids’ mindset in learning and the belief that science is for something for them.
 A role model should be someone your kids can relate to.
 So make sure they see it, so they can be it!

 I found a video on Youtube from a company in Sweden called Semcon, which I think summons it well.
 “If you can’t see it, you can’t be it”.